SnailText

 Word-level corrections

 Tell SnailText that 'see plus plus' should always become C++.
-Or that 'Алёша' — your colleague's name — shouldn't get autocorrected to 'Аляска'.
+Or that 'k eight s' should expand to k8s, not 'kates'.
+Custom mappings for technical jargon, product names, or coworker names that Whisper keeps mishearing.
 Word-boundary aware, case-preserving.
 No regex needed.

 say "see plus plus"